makstamoian/traceroute/README.md

 2. Run `cmake .` to generate Makefile
 3. Run `make` to build

+## Contribution
-🚀 Feel free to contribute by opening pull requsts or issues 🚀
+🚀 Feel free to contribute by opening pull requsts or issues 🚀 Adequate PR and commit names are highly appreciated